Credits and Sources

 Many others provided assistance.
 Among these: Chief Rufus Davis hosted a visit to the Adai Indian Nation Cultural Center and provided information about Adai heritage; Lee Johnson translated the legend and profile text on Urrutia's map; Pamela Hogan at the Department of Anthropology at Southern Methodist University scanned drawings from Gregory's 1993 dissertation; Jeff Girard provided images and information; Robert Norment provided photographs and information; and Ken Brown helped with the technical editing.
 The Center for American History at the University of Texas at Austin provided scans of documents from the Bexar Archives.

 Readers should know that this is not the only online exhibit on Los Adaes.
-The state of Louisiana has created a beautifully designed multimedia website that tells some of the same story in a different form.
+The state of Louisiana has created a beautifully designed that tells some of the same story in a different form.
 This graphically innovative exhibit is well worth a visit and might even give you all you want to know.
 Ours tells more of the story in words and provides many new images and linked documents.
 We think the two exhibits complement each other and we encourage you to explore both.

 Los Adaes: Life at an Eighteenth-Century Spanish Outpost